moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 ##### StructProperty:
 There are two different types of structs, one with field names and one without :P.

-The struct with field names follows the same structure as the PropertyData.
-Each property has a PropertyTag and PropertyData.
+The struct with field names follows the same structure as the [list of properties](#list-of-properties), each property has a PropertyTag and PropertyData.
 The struct without field names is just raw binary data, the shape of the struct must be known to parse it.

 Raw Binary Structs (what I've found so far):